 Safety in PPE

-There is ongoing research in using eye tracking glasses for certain high-risk jobs that require a high level of concentration.
+There is ongoing research on using eye-tracking glasses for certain high-risk jobs that require a high level of concentration.
 These glasses can be used to identify unique visual needs required for proper training.
-Other health and safety innovating solutions for restricting access to dangerous work sites, daily temperature, and stress tests, controlling bicycle lane traffic, managing vehicle fleets, monitoring traffic incident scenes, can be used to make employees FEEL safer coming back to work.
-Safety personnel can get full visibility to the scene with advanced remote viewing capabilities.
+Other health and safety innovating solutions for restricting access to dangerous work sites, daily temperature, and stress tests, controlling bicycle lane traffic, managing vehicle fleets, and monitoring traffic incident scenes, can be used to make employees feel safer coming back to work.
+Safety personnel can get full visibility of the scene with advanced remote viewing capabilities.

-So, transform your organization’s Safety Program and become an Employer Hero by empowering and engaging employees with information they need to FEEL Safe.
+So, transform your organization’s Safety Program and become an Employer Hero by empowering and engaging employees with the information they need to feel Safe.
 Enjoy the benefits of greater morale, increased productivity, improved feedback loops for continuous safety transformation, higher sales, increased loyalty and improved branding.